Architecture

 3. Check mkdocs.yml before adding a new documentation section.

-4. Prefer updating the source config or generator when the same issue appears in multiple aircraft pages.
+4. Prefer updating the source config when the same issue appears in multiple aircraft pages.

 5. Do not infer runtime behaviour from this repo alone when the question is really about Cockpitdecks internals.